 6. Select the properties to export and press Execute.

-Depending on the export format you requested, a CSV file is downloaded or a Google Sheet is created and opened in your My Drive.
+Depending on the export format you requested, a CSV file is downloaded or a Google spreadsheet is created and opened in your My Drive.

 The exported properties are listed in a table where the columns are the name of the properties, and the documents are listed in the rows.

-- Once the export is over, you can return to the first panel to change the settings and run another export.
+– When the export is complete, you can return to the first panel to change the settings and run another export.